Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Loremaster of Travel (Cross-Discipline Study: Wizard)

-You have Advantage on History checks to recall information relating to myths and legends that are location-based.
+You have Advantage on Intelligence checks to recall information relating to myths and legends that are location-based.
 In addition, when you arrive at a settlement for the first time, choose one of the following subjects: culture, etiquette, government, or populace.
 The DM will give you a useful fact about that subject.
 You have Advantage on ability checks pertaining to this fact.

 Maneuvers